UW-La Crosse women's basketball: Lonning hopes to honor father's legacy as new coach

 Already with two degrees from Luther College, Lonning is pursuing Masters of Arts in Teaching, Leadership and Cultural Competency from the University of Iowa.
 All of this while getting ready to get married in the offseason.

-All of that combined allowed her to understandably miss the opening at UWL.
-If she hadn’t heard, she was at least living out another lesson her dad taught her.
+All of that allowed her to, understandably, miss the opening at UW-L. If she hadn’t heard, she was at least living out another lesson her dad taught her.

 “Another thing my dad taught me was just to live in the moment and be where you are and make it the best wherever you are, whether I’m the last person on the totem pole like I was when I was at UNI and then transferring to Luther to be conference MVP,” Lonning said.
 “I was in the moment and getting married distracted me a bit too.
 It was definitely serendipitous.”